kayjinyi/TechBlog/README.md

 # TechBlog

-- The URL of the functional, deployed application:
+- The URL of the functional, deployed, mobile responsive application:
 - https://techblog2020.herokuapp.com/

 ## Table of Contents